Roommate charged with murder of 20-year-old Raleigh student makes first court appearance

 She made it home to her apartment on the second floor of Signature 1505 on Hillsborough Street near NC State, but that was the last time anyone saw her alive.

-Matos' mother and father said The Signature was Christina's first apartment.
+Matos' mother and father said The Signature was her first apartment.
 She shared it with roommates while she worked and took radiology courses at Wake Technical Community College.

 The joyful, former athlete at Clayton High School had plenty of friends -- but when Raleigh police detectives called her parents, investigators began asking who might want to hurt her.